MindQuantum-HiQ/mindquantum/README.md

 ## Build and Deploy

 - `npm run build:all` builds Jupyter Books (tutorials + courses) and Sphinx into `public/{docs,courses}/**`, then builds Astro into `dist/`.
 Temporary artifacts are centralized under `docs/_build/` and `courses/_build/`.
 - GitHub Actions workflow `.github/workflows/deploy.yml` builds both and deploys the `dist/` folder to GitHub Pages.
-The Astro base path is computed automatically for project pages.
+It auto-detects committed custom domains via `public/CNAME`, exporting `ASTRO_BASE` and `SITE_URL` before the Astro build.

 ## Docs Routing